US often didn't screen workers at migrant centers: Watchdog - KESQ

 Criminal background checks based on publicly available records were done more often, but still on far less than half of new hires.

-Also Thursday, the federal Department of Homeland Security’s internal watchdog released a results of interviews and survey responses from more than 9,300 employees that found border flows — both illegal crossings and legal trade and travel — are “unsustainable” without more staffing.
-The department’s efforts to address the growing workload with temporary transfers and overtime were determined to be insufficient.

-The workload, particularly since 2019, has “negatively impacted the health and morale of law enforcement personnel, who feel overworked and unable to perform their primary law enforcement duties,” the Homeland Security inspector general wrote.

-The Health and Human Services review of unaccompanied children focused on 10 of 14 contracted “emergency intake sites,” including convention centers in San Diego and Long Beach, California, a county fairgrounds near Los Angeles and two military bases in Texas.
+The review focused on 10 of 14 contracted “emergency intake sites,” including convention centers in San Diego and Long Beach, California, a county fairgrounds near Los Angeles and two military bases in Texas.
 It included a department-run overflow site in Carrizo Springs, Texas, which also often failed to perform required checks.

 HHS expanded holding capacity to 13,500 beds by the spring of 2021 but was unprepared for increased flows that occurred shortly after President Joe Biden took office, forcing authorities to ask the military and local governments for help opening emergency shelters for up to six months.